bbc/childrens-games-genie/docs/coding-guidelines.md

 ### Basics (line lengths, spaces vs tabs, semi-colons etc)

-These are enforced via [prettier](https://github.com/prettier/prettier) and [eslint](https://eslint.org/).
+These are enforced via [Prettier](https://github.com/prettier/prettier) and [ESLint](https://eslint.org/).

-Prettier and EsLint plugins are available for most IDEs, or can be run from the command line.
+Prettier and ESLint plugins are available for most IDEs, or can be run from the command line.
 Code checked into source control should be run though Prettier first to prevent extraneous diff lines.

 Check the **/.prettierrc** and **/eslintrc.json** files for rule specifics.

+For code autocompletion, [TernJS](http://ternjs.net/) may be used.

 ### Doc Comments

 Doc comments should be added where they will be helpful to explain the API.
-Docs are generated using [ESDoc](https://esdoc.org/) and placed in the `docs/api` folder.
+Docs are generated using [ESDoc](https://esdoc.org/) and will appear in the `docs/api` folder.

 #### ESDoc Example